slingr-stack/slingr-docs/content/en/dev-reference/data-model-and-logic/packages.md

 ---
 title: "Packages"
-description: "This section provides an overview of what packages are and how to leverage them to establish connections with external applications."
+description: "This section provides an overview of what packages are and how to leverage them to extends the capabilities of your apps."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false